hyprwm/hyprland-wiki/content/Configuring/Binds.md

 ### Unbind

-You can also unbind a key with the `unbind` keyword, e.g.:
+You can also unbind a key with the `hl.unbind` method, e.g.:

 ```lua
 hl.unbind("SUPER + O")